xujiuqing2023/marl-ppo-suite/README.md

 #### MAPPO RNN

-The RNN implementation follows the MAPPO algorithm as described in the paper ["The Surprising Effectiveness of PPO in Cooperative Multi-Agent Games"](https://arxiv.org/abs/2103.01955) with several improvements:
+The RNN implementation follows the MAPPO algorithm as described in the paper ["The Surprising Effectiveness of PPO in Cooperative Multi-Agent Games"](https://arxiv.org/abs/2103.01955).
+It addresses partial observability in the SMAC environment, which is crucial for effective multi-agent coordination.

+#### Key Features in Both Implementations

+Both the MLP and RNN implementations include the following features and improvements:

 1. **Value Normalization**: Multiple normalization techniques (Welford, EMA)
 2. **Reward Normalization**: Efficient and EMA-based normalizers
 3. **Coordinated Normalization**: Option to coordinate reward and value normalization (planned)
-4. **RNN Initialization**: Improved initialization for recurrent policies
+4. **Improved Initialization**: Better weight initialization for more stable training
 5. **Learning Rate Scheduling**: Linear learning rate decay

-The RNN-based implementation addresses partial observability in the SMAC environment, which is crucial for effective multi-agent coordination.

 ### Network Architecture